cambiotraining/unix-shell/materials/xx-permissions.md

 - Consider using the symbolic notation with the special uppercase `X` execution symbol.
   This symbol ensures that all directories will get execute permissions (so users can `cd` into them), but it won't apply execute permissions to regular files (unless they already have it).

-In short, to give read and write permissions to all the contents in a directory, use:
+In short, to give a group read and write permissions to all the contents in a directory, use:

 ```bash
 chmod g+rwX folder_name